NVIDIA/deepops/virtual/README.md

 In the Vagrantfile of choice (Vagrantfile-<os_type>), make the following modifications...

 1. Increase the memory and cpus for the `virtual-mgmt` VM.
 Suggested - v.memory = 16384, v.cpus = 8.
-2. Comment out the `virtual-login` VM.
+2. Comment out the `virtual-login01` VM.
 Unless you are running slurm, this is not necessary and just takes up resources.
 3. Increase the cpus for the `virtual-gpu01` VM.
 Suggested - v.cpus = 8.
 4. If more GPUs are available, pass all of them through using the instructions in the section above.